 We note that there is no definition for the term 'landscaping'.
 For the purposes of Regulations 3.6(a) and (b), we request clarification as to whether the requirements refer to 'hard' or 'soft' landscaping, which are both defined terms in the definitions.
-Alternatively, a definition for 'landscaping' that identifies if both 'hard landscaping' and 'soft landscaping' are included in the overall calculation of 'landscaping'.
+Alternatively, a definition for 'landscaping' that identifies if both hard landscaping and soft landscaping are included in the overall calculation of landscaping.

 Regulation 3.6(b)(i): The following provisions shall apply to a street townhouse dwelling, block townhouse dwelling, stacked townhouse dwelling, rear lane townhouse dwelling, back to back dwelling or a quadruplex dwelling: A minimum 45% of the area of a front yard or a flankage yard shall be used for no other purpose than landscaping.
-Notwithstanding the foregoing, where a by-law permits detached accessory structures or porches to project into a front yard or flankage yard, the area of the lot covered by the detached accessory structures or porches shall be included in the calculation of the minimum landscaping: ...[Emphasis added]
+Notwithstanding the foregoing, where a by-law permits detached accessory structures or porches to project into a front yard or flankage yard, the area of the lot covered by the detached accessory structures or porches shall be included in the calculation of the minimum landscaping; ...[Emphasis added]

-Further, we suggest that parking or driveway areas treated with permeable pavers or other means to permit stormwater infiltration should be considered as 'hard landscaping'.
+We further question the restriction of Regulations 3.6 (b)(ii) and suggest that parking areas treated with permeable pavers or other means to permit stormwater infiltration should be considered as 'hard landscaping', particularly in low-rise developments.